 Gustav Gullholm, aka Dangerholm, made some ‘creative’ design decisions on this latest project gravel bike, taking inspiration from the fact that bike manufacturers can’t even really agree on what a gravel bike is.
 Is gravel a rigid steel dropbar mountain bike with massive 2.6″ tires for adventure bikepacking, or maybe a light carbon aero road bike with 35mm tires crammed in for mixed-surface racing.

-He figured all the drop bar bikes where a road biker’s vision of gravel, so why not build a mountain biker’s version of gravel with flat bars.
+He figured all the drop bar bikes were a road biker’s vision of gravel, so why not build a mountain biker’s version of gravel with flat bars.
 Because what mountain biker hasn’t already ridden tons of gravel roads on hardtail mountain bike, so maybe just start from there?
 In the end, he admits it’s probably more a gravel-oriented mountain bike than a true gravel bike.

 Maybe a new Scott Addict Gravel could be his next project from the other perspective…